HenrikBengtsson/future/revdep/problems.md

     Warning: executing %dopar% sequentially: no parallel backend registered FastICA iteration 2
     FastICA iteration 3
-    Error: Strategy 'multiprocess' is defunct in future (>= 1.32.0) [2023-03-06].
-Instead, explicitly specify either 'multisession' (recommended) or 'multicore'.
-    Execution halted
+    Error: 'multiprocess' is not an exported object from 'namespace:future' Execution halted
     ```

-## In both

 *   checking running R code from vignettes ...
     ```